chen-yifu/Radiotherapy-Prediction/README.md

 `pip install -r requirements.txt`

-To run the pipeline: `python3 main.py`
+### Usage Overview
+The entire data flow begins with the preprocessing of the raw data, which includes feature engineering, missing value imputation, and data normalization.
+The dataset could be visualized for qualitative inspection.
+Then the dataset is split into subsets for training and testing.
+The dataset is also split via subsets of columns (pre-operative variables only, both pre-and-post-operative variables, etc.).
+The next step is to train a ML model on dataset and evaluate its performance using cross validation.
+Finally, we evaluate the model performance on the unseen hold-out test dataset.

+### Usage Commands

-To run the pipeline in debug mode: `python3 main.py --debug`
+- To run the pre-processing pipeline
+  - in production mode with training new models: `python3 main.py`

-To run the pipeline with previously-found best models: `python3 main.py -f `
+  - in production mode with previously-trained best models: `python3 main.py -f `

-To visualize data: `python3 src/visualize/visualizer.py`

-To visualize all columns: `python3 src/visualize/visualizer.py -vizall`
+  - in debug mode: `python3 main.py --debug`

-To run tests: `python -m pytest tests/`
+  - run tests: `python -m pytest tests/`

-To display logs (with color-coded texts):
+  - To display logs (with color-highlighting):
 `cat data/preprocessed/<OUTPUT_TIMESTAMP>/log.txt`

+- To visualize data
+  - use the notebook at: `notebooks/RTx Data Exploration.ipynb`
+  - or the command-prompt plotting tool: `python3 src/visualize/visualizer.py`
+    - use `-vizall` flag to plot all columns: `python3 src/visualize/visualizer.py -vizall`

-To generate subsets of the original dataset using specific subsets of columns: `python scripts/generate_datasets.py`
+- To generate subsets of the original dataset using specific subsets of columns: `python scripts/generate_datasets.py`

-To compare the two versions of the same dataset and obtain the differences: `python scripts/compare_datasets.py`
+- To compare the two versions of the same dataset and obtain the differences: `python scripts/compare_datasets.py`

+- To run model prediction, use the notebook at: `src/predict/predict_python_new.ipynb`

+- Other miscellaneous notebooks:
+  - Using automated form-filling to perform feature engineering using monogram website: `notebooks/Apply Nomogram.ipynb`

 ## An End-to-End ML Pipeline
 ---